US adds robust 250,000 jobs; pay growth fastest since 2009

-WASHINGTON (AP) — U.S. employers added a stellar 250,000 jobs last month and raised average pay by the most in nearly a decade.
+WASHINGTON (AP) — The final major economic report before Tuesday’s congressional elections showed that U.S. employers added a stellar 250,000 jobs in October and raised average pay by the most in nearly a decade.

-The Labor Department’s monthly jobs report, the last major economic data before Tuesday’s congressional elections, also showed that the unemployment rate remained at a five-decade low of 3.7 percent.
+At the same time, the unemployment rate remained at a five-decade low of 3.7 percent.

-The influx of new job-seekers in October increased the proportion of Americans with jobs to its highest level since January 2009.
+Friday’s employment report from the government pointed to a consistently robust job market that shows no sign of flagging even with the economy in its 10th year of expansion.
+Many employers have been struggling to find qualified applicants, which helps explain why average pay rose 3.1 percent over the past 12 months — the fastest year-over-year increase since 2009.

-Consumers are the most confident they have been in 18 years and are spending freely and propelling brisk economic growth.
-The U.S. economy is in its 10th year of expansion, the second-longest such period on record, and October marked the 100th straight month of hiring, a record streak.
+Those higher wages may be drawing more people into the labor market.
+An influx of new job-seekers increased the proportion of Americans with jobs to its highest level since 2009.

 Most Read Business Stories